 Scepter does make and sell gas cans that meet those standards, but I am ignoring these because they just don’t have the features I’m looking for.
 The Jerry Cans I’m talking about are the same ones that the U.S. Marines, Army, and Air Force use.
 The Scepter Military Fuel Canister (MFC), which was designed to meet the requirements of the U.S. Army and Canadian forces for a leak-proof, rugged, safe, dependable and cost-effective plastic canister.
 While a few might squirm when you read the word “plastic,” rest assured that they will make any metal Jerry Can look inferior.

-What makes these fuel cans so great to begin with, is that they meets all the standardized dimensions of a military fuel canister.
-They will burn in fire, instead of letting the fuel reach the flash point and explode sending shrapnel into the air.
-Has three integrated handles, allowing for one person to carry two cans in one hand, be able to hand off with out setting down or moving your hand, and of course a convenient handle centered over the load for long distance single carry. inside of the fuel canister is an air vent tube in the neck to keep pouring smooth.
+What makes these fuel cans so great, to begin with, is that they meet all the standardized dimensions of a military fuel canister.
+They will burn in a fire, instead of letting the fuel reach the flashpoint and explode sending shrapnel into the air.
+Has three integrated handles, allowing for one person to carry two cans in one hand, be able to hand off with out setting down or moving your hand, and of course a convenient handle centered over the load for long distance single carry. inside of the fuel, the canister is an air vent tube in the neck to keep pouring smooth.
 Threads inside the canister to accept adapters for stoves and also heating equipment. has an air chamber design integrated inside so that it will float if accidentally dropped into water.
 Must completely transfer all fuel to target fuel tank in under one minute.
 And while not a feature, but more of to give an idea of the durability these things have, they mean business weighting in at 5.8 pounds.